garylirocks/quickrefs/azure-active-directory.markdown

   - You should create a different service principal for each of your application
   - For history reason, it's possible to create service principals without first creating an application object.
 The Microsoft Graph API requires an application object before creating a service principal.
+  - Seems there is no easy way to find what AAD roles have been assigned to a SP, see [Terraform note](./terraform.markdown) for details on how to assign AAD roles/permissions to a SP

   ```sh
   SP_NAME='My-Service-Principal'